 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Loss of a close friend, family member or fellow student can have a very significant emotional impact on you.
-This can often lead to a struggle with your mental well being and can make maintaining a consistent academic, social and work life very challenging.
-NUI Galway fully understands that and appreciates the significance of this for students and staff.
-Anything that can be done to make the bereavement process easier for students and staff will be done to best of the university’s ability.
+The loss of a close friend, family member or fellow student can have a very significant emotional impact.
+This can often affect mental wellbeing and can make maintaining a consistent academic, social and work life very challenging.
+University of Galway fully understands this and appreciates the significance of it on students and staff.
+Anything that can be done to make the bereavement process easier for students and staff will be done to the best of the university’s ability.

 What is grief?